fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/trial-balance.md

 Click on any amount in the report to see a list of related transactions, helping you investigate specific entries.
 :::

-## Exporting and sharing your Trial Balance report
+## Exporting and Sharing your Trial Balance Report

 Fiskl makes it easy to share your Trial Balance report: